unm-historiography/2016-fall/new-historiography/outlines/mary-Enlightenment-outline.md

 4. History of England

-5. History of the Human Spirit-
+5. History of the Human Spirit

+6. Ideas for the Philosophy of History of Mankind

 **National Differences**